TSFBCE24RhythmHeaveners/DiscountOFX-Redux/README.md

-# discountofx
+# discountofxredux
-Simple OFX video filter plugins
+Simple OFX video filter plugins. fixed to work on Sony/Magix Vegas.

 This is a set of CUDA-accelerated OpenFX video plugins for use in programs like Davinci Resolve.
-They were tested with Resolve 17.
+They were not tested.
 The non-CUDA software fallback has not been tested, but should work.

 There are also several false color LUTs to aid in color grading.